kubedb/docs/docs/guides/neo4j/monitoring/grafana-dashboard.md

 # Visualize Neo4j Metrics with Grafana Dashboard

-KubeDB exposes Neo4j metrics through a sidecar exporter.
+KubeDB exposes Neo4j metrics by enabling Neo4j's built-in metrics support.
 Once Prometheus scrapes those metrics, you can visualize them in Grafana using pre-built KubeDB dashboards.
 This tutorial walks through the full setup: deploying the monitoring stack, enabling monitoring on a Neo4j instance, and importing the Grafana dashboards.

 ## Before You Begin